--Henry David Thoreau

 - The creation of new ideas is institutionalized

-- Offerings which have run their course are abandoned
+- Offerings that have run their course are abandoned

 Up next: Overcoming inertia in the organization